juks/node-iso8583packet/README.md

 # DESCRIPTION

 Node-iso8583packet is a Node.js implementation of ISO-8583 packet logic.
-For compleate implementation for ISO-8583 communication see https://github.com/juks/SocketQueue.
+If you need a complete service for ISO-8583 communication, see https://github.com/juks/SocketQueue.
 ```

 # REQUIREMENTS